-If you want to question most claims about African myths which might have been shared by some Africans, speak to Cubans.
+If you want to question most claims about African myths which might have been shared by some Africans, speak to Black Cubans.
 Through oral history, cultural practices and family values, anecdotes around African myths and beliefs still remain intact and sacred to most Cubans of African heritage till this day.
-Unlike in many African countries where modern religions have claimed dominance, some Cubans still live the faith of their African fathers and mothers.
+Unlike in many African countries where modern religions have claimed dominance, some Cubans still practice the religions of their African fathers and mothers.

 Here are some African Myths and Beliefs you Might not Have Heard of:

-- The dead are more powerful than the living since they can move about, and see beyond the humans.
+- The dead are more powerful than the living since they can move about, and see beyond what humans can see.
 It’s the reason why some people still worship the dead.

-- All plants are medicinal you just need the codes.
+- All plants are medicinal you just need the code to get the elements.

 - All Africa’s rivers have spirits- dark or pure.

-- Most African leaders who fought colonialists in defense of their tribes’ lands did so mostly with magics, and these magics worked when they weren’t being sabotaged by their kind.
+- Most African leaders who fought colonialists in defense of their lands did so mostly with magics, and these magics worked when they weren’t being sabotaged by their own people.

-- There are certain spiritual authorities accorded to the sun and the moon, and their symbiotic relationships are much complex than day and night or bright and dark explanations.
+- There are certain spiritual authorities associated with the sun and the moon, and their symbiotic relationships are much complex than the secular/modern thoughts might want us to believe.

 - The ancient Africans believe in gender superiority of women spirits; not the inverse.